Ukraine fights to hold off Russian advances in south, east

 He did not say where the attack took place but said Russian forces were preparing for an attack on Severodonetsk.

-In a neighborhood on the outskirts of Kharkiv that is regularly shelled by Russian forces, some residents remain in their apartments, even though the buildings have charred gaping holes.
-There is no running water or electricity so they gather outside to cook on an open flame.
+In a neighborhood on the outskirts of Kharkiv that is regularly shelled by Russian forces, some residents remained in their apartments even though the buildings have charred gaping holes.
+There is no running water or electricity, so they gather outside to cook on an open flame.

-Ukrainian reservists staying in a neighborhood cellar say the Russians have hit the buildings with rockets, artillery and tank fire.
+Ukrainian reservists staying in a neighborhood cellar said the Russians have hit the buildings with rockets, artillery and tank fire.

 Another reservist, who goes by the nickname Malysh, expressed frustration that he wasn’t able to do more to stop the Russian advance.